ahmetbozkan/Android-Image-Search-App-MVVM/README.md

 ---
 The app uses <a href="https://unsplash.com/" target="_blank">Unsplash API</a> for searching free images from the website, <a href="https://square.github.io/retrofit/" target="_blank">Retrofit</a> is there to execute this network request and communicate with the web service following with Android MVVM Design Pattern to achieve more maintainable architecture.
 Also the app uses Single-Activity pattern.
 </br></br>
 The main purpose of the app to get started with the Android MVVM Architecture, communicating with web services also with some <a href="https://developer.android.com/jetpack" target="_blank">Android Jetpack</a> libraries.
-It can be considered as a beginner app so it might consist of some bugs and errors.
+It can be considered as a beginner app so it is fully open for improvements, code fixes from you.

 ### Unsplash API Key
 ---